emilk/drop-merge-sort/README.md

 ![Speedup over quicksort](images/speedup_i32_dmsort_move.png)

-Here we can see that we get 5x speedup over quicksort when 99% of the elements are in order, and a 2x speedup when 80% of the elements are in order.
+Here we can see that we get 5x speedup over quicksort when 99% of the elements are in order, and a 2x speedup when 85% of the elements are in order.

-When the disorder is above 30% (less than 70% of the elements are in order), the speedup is less than 1, i.e. Drop-Merge sort is slower than its competitors.
+When the disorder is above 35% (less than 65% of the elements are in order), Drop-Merge sort is slower than its competitors.

 # Comparison to other adaptive sorting algorithms
 An adaptive sorting algorithm is one that can exploit existing order.
 These algorithms ranges from the complicated to the simple.